kexa-io/Kexa/documentation/README.md

     "aws": [
       {
         "name": "Project A",
-        "prefix": "AWSPROJECTA-", #(if not specify it would have been: '0-') "description": "First subscription (0) : Project A subscription", "rules": [
+        "prefix": "AWSPROJECTA_", #(if not specify it would have been: '0') "description": "First subscription (0) : Project A subscription", "rules": [
           "Name of my rule"